1 Why West Sussex County Council

 Under the Equality Act (2010), there are nine protected characteristics:

 Each year we profile and monitor our workforce by race, disability, gender, age, religion or belief and sexual orientation.
-The data below reflect our workforce as of 1 April 2016.
+The data below reflects our workforce as of 1 April 2018.

 Our staff groups